 In truth, however, the stratospheric sums involved were always likely to prove the most significant barrier, alongside Madrid’s reluctance to sell, to a deal being stuck.

 James Goldman, Goal UK

-Madrid, however, is aware of the importance of keeping Cristiano.
-The capital club missed out on Neymar recently, while it looks to be frustrated in its pursuit of Dortmund duo Ilkay Gundogan and Robert Lewandowski.
+Madrid, however, are aware of the importance of keeping Cristiano.
+The capital club missed out on Neymar recently, while they look to be frustrated in their pursuit of Dortmund duo Ilkay Gundogan and Robert Lewandowski.
 Other previous transfer targets, such as Sergio Aguero and Radamel Falcao, will not be arriving either, while Gareth Bale is expensive and unwilling to force a move and Edinson Cavani is considered overpriced by the Madrid board.
 Ronaldo's renewal, therefore, assumes even greater importance.

-President Perez has already spoken about Real's intention to make the Portuguese the cornerstone of the club's next sporting project.
+President Perez has already revealed Real's intention to make the Portuguese the cornerstone of the club's next sporting project.
 "I want to build Real Madrid around Cristiano Ronaldo," he said late last month.
 "And I want Cristiano to be the best-paid player in the world."

 The one sticking point currently is the player's image rights.
-Cristiano currently has a 60 percent share (of which he pays a third to Jorge Mendes' company Gestifute), while the club keeps 40 percent.
+Cristiano currently has a 60 per cent share (of which he pays a third to Jorge Mendes' company Gestifute), while the club keep 40%.
 The Portuguese is keen to improve that ratio and his recent tweet, as well as news stories leaked to press over a stalemate in negotiations, are thought to be two tactics used in conjunction with Mendes in order to apply pressure on the club.
 However, both parties are confident an agreement will be reached in the coming weeks.